remivisser/Java-StrFSeconds/README.md

 0.99
 0
 ```
+*(Decimals only apply to the smallest timeunit defined in the
+`formatstring`.)*

 # Return Values
 Returns a string with all timeunit specifiers replaced for the given
 seconds.

 # Errors
-- Throws an error when seconds is less than 0.
+- Throws an error when `seconds` is less than 0.
-- Throws an error when ndecimal is less than 0.
+- Throws an error when `ndecimal` is less than 0.

 # Examples